top of page

 PROPOSITION G

-Concerning the specific phrase, the "Day of the Lord," the Bible is consistent with this grouping of words representing certain times of God's judgment, all lasting for a period of time.
-In the New Testament, this time of God's judgment so referred to will begin just after the rapture and will continue through the judgment of the unsaved at the Last Judgment (Rev. 20:11-15).
+Concerning the particular phrase, the "Day of the Lord," the Bible is consistent with this day always representing a period of time.
+When used in the New Testament, it concerns the time of God's coming judgment upon this world that will take place in the last days.
+As we shall see, Scripture reveals that this day of judgment will not begin until after the rapture of the Church.
+It will include the seven years of Daniel's 70th Week and will continue through the judgment of the unsaved at the Last Judgment, commonly referred to as the Great White Throne Judgment (Rev. 20:11-15).
 After this, time (as we know it) will give way to eternity, as reflected in the opening verses of Revelation 21.
-From a different angle, this means that the last period or day in the history of this present world will be the time of God's last days' Day of the Lord judgment.
-Although it includes the seven years of Daniel's 70th Week, the highlight of this day will be the Lord's Second Advent and Millennial Reign, which I like to think of as the Day of the Lord proper!
+From a different angle, this means that the last period of time in the history of this present world will be that of God's final "Day of the Lord" judgment.
+The highlight of this time will be the Lord's Second Advent and Millennial Reign, which I like to think of as the Day of the Lord proper!
 Following is an illustration showing the basic elements of this time and its relation to the rapture and eternity:

 bottom of page